smroid/cedar-server/building.md

 anywhere, with the USB cable running up to the camera, or you can also attach the Raspberry Pi to the telescope if you prefer.

+CAUTION!
+Be sure to use a USB2 port (black) on your Raspberry Pi, not a USB3 port (blue).
+USB3 is known to cause WiFi interference.

 #### Raspberry Pi camera

 A Raspberry Pi camera such as the HQ camera connects to the Rpi with a short and